This post may contain affiliate links. Please read our privacy policy.

 Other than eating a piece of straight-up chocolate, fudge is pretty much chocolate in its purest state.
 The word fudge makes me think of all things sweet and old-timey.
-I feel like pretty much the only time I see fudge these days (and kind of going back a ways) is when I am on vacation, often somewhere near the water, usually an ocean, somewhere where saltwater taffy is sold.
+I feel like pretty much the only time I see fudge these days is when I am on vacation, often somewhere near the water, usually an ocean, somewhere where saltwater taffy is sold.
 You also see it in landlocked tourist towns, too…though boardwalks come to mind most immediately.

 This fudge recipe is straight up simple, smooth and creamy and with basically three ingredients.